riyer8/riyer8.github.io/src/pages/Taps103Page/essays/artperformance.md

 The paradoxical nature of acting and improvising.

-> One of the main realizations I had over the course of this work was that when improvisations are done well, they feel well-written, and when text-work is acted well, it feels improvised.
+> When improvisations are done well, they feel well-written, and when text-work is acted well, it feels improvised.
 This submersion between both worlds isn’t surprising.
 In both, the aim is to fool the audience, essentially, into believing something that’s not actually happening.

-Just another quote that I really loved about his distinction between great improvisers and actors
+The tension between structure and spontaneity is where performances come to life.
+Both cases have the same goal: draw the audience into something that isn't truly happening but evicts emotion.

+One final quote I loved:

 > Improvisation also helps you to develop a sense of the “first time,” one of the _sine qua nons_ of acting.
 An audience should not sense that it is witnessing an entertainment which has been very carefully rehearsed for its delectation and applause, but rather that it is seeing something that is transpiring at that very second for the first time.
 That quality of the first time, unfortunately, is very rare among actors.
 It requires knowing what you’re doing, plus the ability to forget it and then to find it again when you get on stage.
 The truly great actors have that gift.’